 Plus bring some medicine for mosquito bites, as mosquito bites are well-known for spreading other diseases like the Zika virus and Chikungunya.

-I was there in rainy season which is generally between May to November.
+I was there in the rainy season which is generally between May to November.
 It’s very hot and very humid but when it rains, it really rains.
-The rain can last for couple of hours with lightning and thunder.
+The rain can last for a couple of hours with lightning and thunder.

 And between November to February, temperatures drop to the low 20s.

-Nice Beaches and Islands
+Awesome Beaches And Islands

 The entry permit is valid for all of the Angkor temples in the area.
 A 1-day pass is $37 USD, 3-day is $62 USD, and 7-day is $72 USD.

 Remember to bring a lot of water, you will need it.